mikeyamamoto/electroncash-docs/old/faq.rst

 Warning: always save your wallet seed on paper before doing an upgrade.

+You can view your seed by clicking Wallet menu -> Seed.
+Write them down on a piece of paper and store it in a safe place.

+NOTE: Do not save it on your computer or your phone.
+Anyone with the seed can take your Bitcoin Cash.

 To upgrade Electron Cash, just install the most recent version.
 The way to do this will depend on your OS.